Main

 On Aug 14, 1784, Philip was described as a "planter" in Nashville, when he sold 20 slaves to a "John Turnbull, late of the Chickasaw Nation, trader" [Davidson Co.
 TN Wills, website].

-Early on the morning of Jul 4, 1786, the McIntosh brothers William and James, administrators of the estate and guardians of the children of brother John Alston, declared to the Natchez District Commandant that a 20 year old slave named King had been stolen by James Drumgoole and Philip Alston.
+Early on the morning of Jul 4, 1786, the McIntosh brothers William and James, administrators of the estate and guardians of the children of brother John Alston, declared to the Natchez District Commandant that a 20 year old slave named King had been stolen by James "Drum-Gold" and Philip Alston, "fugitives".
 King had "formerly belonged to the 'robber' Philip Alston" [McBee, p.
 34].

 Daughter Elizabeth married John Gilbert (1758?-1807).
 They had a daughter Elizabeth Alston Gilbert born about 1789 in Edgecombe Co.
 NC, who married Edmund Duggan by Jul 1813 in Jefferson Co.
 MO.

-According to the 1792 Spanish Census for Natchez District, "Phelipe Luis Alston" was a head of household in the District of Buffalo Creek, which was replaced by parts of Adams and Wilkinson Cos.
-MS [MSGenWeb, 1792 Census Index].
-A different translation has a "Thelyre Luce Alton" with 1300 arpents of land (about 1,100 acres) of land in the same area, which was south of Natchez [Adams Co.
+According to the 1792 Spanish Census for Natchez District, "Phelipe Luis Alston" was head of a household in the District of Buffalo Creek, which was replaced by parts of Adams and Wilkinson Cos.
+MS, along with households headed by brother "Juan" and "Guillermo" (brother John's son) in the same area [MSGenWeb, Head of Household Index].
+A different translation has a "Thelyre Luce Alton" with 1300 arpents of land (about 1,100 acres) in the same area, which was south of Natchez.
+Only one white person with the 17 slaves were counted [Adams Co.
 Miss.
 Gen. & Hist.
 Network].

 In Oct 1792, the Stump distillery was burned down by one of the area tribes.
 Frederick Stump was the first to distill whiskey in the region.
 By 1795 the rebuilt distillery along Whites Creek was producing up to 600 gallons of whiskey per year.
 Absalom Hooper was also producing whiskey as he was taxed for doing so by the end of the century [Tenn.
 State Museum].